 Tonmoy messaged Mansi, “Hey, remember the nice travel agency lady we met during our trip to Uttarakhand years ago?
 She committed murder.
 Just switch on the TV.
 It’s all over the news.”

 Mansi had visited the memory often.
 She and Tonmoy had not properly planned their trip.
 It was a writer's retreat, held somewhere deep in Uttarakhand, in a secluded country house.
 Monee sat next to her, on their flight to Delhi.
-They went about talking.
+They went about talking and they clicked.
 She told them about her travel agency and offered to get them a cheap, comfortable passage to Uttarakhand.
 They parted the next day with smiles and promises for future meetings.

 All said and done, the video of the wailing woman clutching her husband’s body still had the media by its toes.
 A week later, the police found her wrists slashed and a sorrowful expression forever etched onto her face.
 Monee had silently committed heinous crimes of homicide and suicide.
 Her case gained further leverage and secret Sherlocks began snooping around for the real story behind Monee and Vedant Sreekanth.
-With time, the hype fizzled out.
+But with no conclusive proof of all the numerous made-up theories, the hype fizzled out.

 A year past the incident, Mansi came across an article on the web.
 Monee’s mother had finally given a statement.
 A week ago, she had received a letter.
 It was from Monee and explained her actions.